xyphro/UsbGpib/README.md

 A key objective of this version 2e software  was to maintain full compatibility with the Xyphro firmware for versions 1,2 & 2e hardware.

 This is my way of contributing back to the good work done by Xyphro and the other contributors.
-The source code includes compiler directives that will produce version 2e firmware for either version 1 or 2/2e hardware.
-Any future enhancements to the firmware source code will apply to versions 1/2/2e hardware.
+The source code includes a compiler directive that will produce version 2e firmware for either version 1 or 2/2e/3e hardware.
+Any future enhancements to the firmware source code will apply to versions 1/2/2e/3e hardware.

 # Hardware